Codadillo/mtg-sdk-dart/README.md

-# mtg_sdk_dart
+# mtg_sdk

 A library for Magic: The Gathering developers working in dart.
-It uses the official mtg api endpoint at https://api.magicthegathering.io
+It uses the official mtg api endpoint at https://api.magicthegathering.io.

 Created from templates made available by Stagehand under a BSD-style [license](https://github.com/dart-lang/stagehand/blob/master/LICENSE).

 ## Usage
 There are two main modules in this library for querying: the sets and cards module.
+This library is all asynchronous, so familarizing yourself with dart:async at https://api.dartlang.org/stable/1.24.3/dart-async/dart-async-library.html is important.

 ## cards